-Spend today touring the city of Dublin.
+Spend day 2 of this Ireland itinerary touring the city of Dublin.
 Must see sights include a visit to Trinity College to see the Book of Kells, the Kilmainham Gaol, Saint Patrick’s Cathedral, and the National Museum of Ireland.
 Many people love the tours at the Guinness Storehouse, which ends with a pint of Guinness in the penthouse bar with 360° views over Dublin.
 End the day with live Irish music in one of the pubs.

 If you prefer, you can skip some of these sights in Dublin, opting to take a four-hour day trip out of the city to Newgrange, also known as Brú na Bóinne.
 Newgrange is a 5,000 year old passage tomb, one of Ireland’s most important archaeological sites.

 LEARN MORE: How We Spent 24 Hours in Dublin